Spray painting is a great way to instantly update your room or furniture, but it can also be really messy.

 If you don't mix up this solution enough, then air bubbles will form on your finished product which may create an uneven finish.
 Make sure to shake the can for about a minute or so before you begin.

-You should also hold the can away from your face when shaking it up, as sometimes spray paint will splatter out of the top.
+You should also hold the can away from your face when shaking it up, as sometimes paint will splatter out of the top.
 This is especially true with older spray paints that may have become clogged inside and come sputtering out at odd angles while being shaken.

 5. Apply the paint in even strokes: